top of page

 At the start of the semester, a current certificate of enrollment should also always be presented .
 This serves as proof that the student is still enrolled in a full-time program and thus the special regulations for student employment continue to apply.
 Therefore, residence permits pursuant to Section 16b of the Residence Act are often issued with the additional provision that the residence permit expires if the program is discontinued or terminated.
 In this case, the residence permit no longer exists, meaning any employment would be illegal.

-International students with a residence permit under Section 16b of the Residence Act are permitted to work in Germany under the 120/240-day rule and, as of March 1, 2024, have benefited from a flexible choice between a workday or hourly model.
+International students with a residence permit under Section 16b of the Residence Act are permitted to work in Germany under the 140/280-day rule and, as of March 1, 2024, benefit from a flexible choice between a workday or hourly model.
 Mandatory internships and university work are not counted.
 For employers, accurate documentation of working hours and the regular presentation of enrollment certificates are crucial to prevent illegal employment.
 Familiarity with these residence permit requirements protects them legally and enables students secure access to the German labor market.